Anne Willieme, MFA

 Willieme is recognized as an expert in the art and medicine domain and brings to her leadership in the field over 20 years of experience as a visual artist, art lecturer, collaborator with leading museums in the US such as the MET Museum, innovative curricula designer, and passionate creator of art, medicine and science synergies.

 She is also a frequent speaker on art as well as art and medicine.
 She has presented and participated in conferences both in the US and abroad.
-She is a regular presenter at Grand Rounds at Stamford and other hospitals.
-One of her course designs is the topic of a forthcoming research paper to be published in Academic Medicine in November 2018.
+One of her course designs was the topic of a research paper which was published in Academic Medicine in November 2018.
 It shows increased reflection and perceptual skills for first-year medical students at Columbia University Medical Center and Weill Cornell Medical College.

 Anne Willieme also writes on art and health and her recent articles have appeared in publications such as Alive and Spirituality and Health Magazine.
 As a visual artist, Willieme works with a variety of media including photography, printing, painting, and installation.
 Her exhibition and art installation experience includes works in galleries and public spaces in major cities in both the US and Europe.